Minenik2/PotatoKingdom/story.md

 (Corn NPC? in village area, you save him and he opens up the Temple area and gives hint about axe and possible enemy guarding it)
 (Mushroom/Beetroot?
 NPC in cave area, maybe they have a riddle for the gun?)
 (Chili NPC, no area yet, related to double jump?)
+Tomato NPC, red as a tomato he is angry at everything for no reason, like a real tsundere, but no worries, he helps around the village and doesn't act out of aggresion just pure frustration. (he could live in a carrot house and bighand carro could live in a tomato house)